 To build such a subjective rating, you must first have a place to capture the CSM input.
-Typically this is done in a Salesfroce Picklist field, with the following possible values:
+This could be done by manually updating a custom List Type Account attribute using the following possible values:

 NO known risk

-Make sure the CSM team regularly updates the field and sync that into Totango through an attribute (CSM Risk).
+Make sure the CSM team regularly updates the field.

 Health Calculation Order